 A 2002 graduate of Norwich University with a bachelor of science in physical education with a minor in coaching, O’Brien was a four-year letterwinner for both the football and baseball teams.
 On the gridiron, he was a three-year starter at linebacker and a two-time all-conference selection.
 On the baseball diamond, O’Brien was a four-year starter at catcher and served as a team captain during his senior season.

 O’Brien is married to Brooke Diamond O'Brien, W&L’s head women’s lacrosse coach.
-The couple make their home in Lexington with their son Davis.
+The couple make their home in Lexington with their sons Davis and Grant.